asyncapi/modelina/docs/customisation.md

 ## Preset's shape

-By each preset user can implement two basic methods:
+For each model type, you can implement two basic methods:

 - `self` - the method for extending the whole model shape.
 - `additionalContent` - the method which adds additional content to the model.